judaicadh/judaicadh/collections/_posts/2020-06-30-singermanja2.md

 Mitch Fraas and Arthur Kiron served as project directors, handling the project administration and mentor oversight to the project.
 Arthur Kiron was also responsible for developing the project vision, including serving as liaison with Robert Singerman, coordinating files, and providing quality control.

 I was responsible for the data preparation and project methodology.
 As the developer and designer, I designed the look and feel of the site, editing the Omeka theme that is used for the navigation and user interaction with the site.
-Senior developers Kate Lynch and Chris Clement provided Omeka support on this project.
+Senior developers Kate Lynch and Chris Clement, and WebOps Developer Andrew Kimball provided Omeka support on this project.

 Many thanks to the distinguished scholars, librarians, and staff who generously provided guidance and assistance with the project, including: Nicky Agate, Laurie Allen, Michelle Chesner, Camille Davis, Laura Newman Eckstein, Doug Emery, Scott Enderle, Emily Morton Owens, Will Noel, and Jordan Rothschild.

-###Additional Resources
+### Additional Resources
 --------------------

 You can view the project at [*singermanja2.exhibits.library.upenn.edu/*](https://singermanja2.exhibits.library.upenn.edu/).